ethereum/EIPs/EIPS/eip-modular-smart-contract-accounts-and-plugins.md

 This proposal includes several interfaces that build on ERC-4337 and is ispired by ERC-2535.
 First, we standardize a set of modular plugins that allow smart contract developers greater flexibility in bundling validation, execution and hook logic.
 We also propose interfaces like `IPluginUpdate` that take inspiration from the diamond standard, and provide methods for updating and querying execution functions, validation schemes, and hooks.

-To impliment this standard, a modified diamond pattern is needed.
-However, a diamond pattern is not required or enforced, an MSCA implementation is considered compliant with this standard as long as it satisfies the requirements of this standard.
+The diamond standard's interfaces are not required or enforced by this standard.
+An MSCA implementation is considered compliant with this standard as long as it satisfies the interface requirements and expected behaviors.

 ## Backwards Compatibility